BosenY/Lap/README.md

 # Demo

-You can preview my blog: [boseny.me]
+You can preview my blog: [boseny.github.io]

 ## Install